microsoft/Kusto-Query-Language/doc/ipv4-lookup-plugin.md

 ---
 title: ipv4_lookup plugin - Azure Data Explorer
-description: This article describes ipv4_lookup plugin in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 01/24/2022
+description: Learn how to use the ipv4_lookup plugin to look up an IPv4 value in a lookup table. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2022
 ---
 # ipv4_lookup plugin